drawpile/listserver/README.md

 And set these settings in your listserver config file:

 	listen = "127.0.0.1:8080"
-	remoteAddressHeader = "X-Real-Ip"
+	proxyHeaders = true

-The remote address header setting is critical: the remote address of the connection will be the address of the nginx server, so the original client address must be passed in the HTTP header.
+The proxyheaders setting is critical: the remote address of the connection will be the address of the nginx server, so the original client address must be passed in the HTTP header.